abhishek-hash01/collaboai/blueprint.md

 - **AI Assistant:** The AI is powered by the Gemini API and can provide context-aware responses and assistance.
 - **Collaboration:** Users can invite others to join their chat sessions.
 - **Authentication:** Users can sign up and log in to the application.
+- **Loading Animations:** The application displays loading indicators during data fetching and other asynchronous operations to provide a smooth and responsive user experience.
+- **Dynamic Chat Rooms:** The application supports dynamic chat rooms, allowing for multiple, separate chat sessions.
+- **Seamless Invitation Flow:** When a user is invited to a chat, they are automatically redirected to the correct chat room after logging in or signing up.

 ### Design:
 - **Modern UI:** The application features a modern and intuitive user interface with a clean and visually balanced layout.